Laboratoire d'Informatique de Paris 6

-LIP6 is a joint research unit (UMR 7606) specialized in computer science.
+LIP6 or Laboratoire d'Informatique de Paris 6 is a joint research unit (UMR 7606) specialized in computer science.
 It is one of the largest computer science laboratories in France, with more than 150 permanent researchers and around 130 PHD candidates.
 It is associated with the CNRS, the French state research organization, and Sorbonne University.

 LIP6's current name comes from the acronym of its historical name as the Computer Science Laboratory of Paris 6 (in French: Laboratoire d’Informatique de Paris 6).
 It was founded in January 1997 through the fusion of three smaller research laboratories.

 Research & Activities

 LIP6's activities focus on the modeling and resolution of fundamental computer science problems driven by their applications, as well as the implementation and validation of solutions through academic and industrial partnerships.

 Research is carried by 18 teams spread across 4 main research axes: